Forrester Research (NASDAQ:FORR) Issues Q2 2022 Earnings Guidance

 Forrester Research (NASDAQ:FORR – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $0.70-$0.76 for the period, compared to the consensus EPS estimate of $0.74.
 The company issued revenue guidance of $144.00 million-$148.00 million, compared to the consensus revenue estimate of $144.03 million.Forrester Research also updated its FY 2022 guidance to $2.25-$2.35 EPS.

-Forrester Research (NASDAQ:FORR – Get Rating) last announced its quarterly earnings results on Thursday, February 10th.
-The technology company reported $0.48 EPS for the quarter, hitting analysts’ consensus estimates of $0.48.
-Forrester Research had a return on equity of 14.57% and a net margin of 4.95%.
-The company had revenue of $133.73 million during the quarter, compared to analyst estimates of $133.95 million.
-During the same quarter last year, the firm posted $0.13 earnings per share.
-On average, equities research analysts anticipate that Forrester Research will post 1.79 earnings per share for the current year.
+Forrester Research (NASDAQ:FORR – Get Rating) last posted its quarterly earnings data on Thursday, February 10th.
+The technology company reported $0.48 earnings per share for the quarter, hitting the consensus estimate of $0.48.
+The company had revenue of $133.73 million during the quarter, compared to analysts’ expectations of $133.95 million.
+Forrester Research had a net margin of 4.95% and a return on equity of 14.57%.
+During the same period in the prior year, the company posted $0.13 earnings per share.
+As a group, analysts forecast that Forrester Research will post 1.79 earnings per share for the current fiscal year.

+In other Forrester Research news, Director David Boyce sold 2,000 shares of the firm’s stock in a transaction on Tuesday, May 10th.
+The shares were sold at an average price of $50.53, for a total value of $101,060.00.
+Following the transaction, the director now directly owns 7,183 shares of the company’s stock, valued at $362,956.99.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+40.60% of the stock is currently owned by company insiders.

-Institutional investors have recently bought and sold shares of the stock.
-Morgan Stanley lifted its position in shares of Forrester Research by 50.2% in the second quarter.
-Morgan Stanley now owns 38,996 shares of the technology company’s stock valued at $1,786,000 after acquiring an additional 13,035 shares in the last quarter.
-Royal Bank of Canada increased its holdings in Forrester Research by 267.2% during the 2nd quarter.
-Royal Bank of Canada now owns 973 shares of the technology company’s stock worth $44,000 after purchasing an additional 708 shares during the period.
-Citadel Advisors LLC increased its holdings in Forrester Research by 196.1% during the 2nd quarter.
-Citadel Advisors LLC now owns 18,154 shares of the technology company’s stock worth $832,000 after purchasing an additional 12,022 shares during the period.
-Millennium Management LLC increased its holdings in Forrester Research by 25.7% during the 3rd quarter.
-Millennium Management LLC now owns 34,262 shares of the technology company’s stock worth $1,688,000 after purchasing an additional 7,012 shares during the period.
-Finally, BNP Paribas Arbitrage SA boosted its position in shares of Forrester Research by 179.8% during the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 10,964 shares of the technology company’s stock worth $540,000 after acquiring an additional 7,046 shares in the last quarter.
-52.96% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Charles Schwab Investment Management Inc. lifted its position in shares of Forrester Research by 2.8% during the first quarter.
+Charles Schwab Investment Management Inc. now owns 80,511 shares of the technology company’s stock valued at $4,543,000 after purchasing an additional 2,224 shares in the last quarter.
+Lazard Asset Management LLC lifted its position in shares of Forrester Research by 846.0% during the first quarter.
+Lazard Asset Management LLC now owns 946 shares of the technology company’s stock valued at $53,000 after purchasing an additional 846 shares in the last quarter.
+Arrowstreet Capital Limited Partnership lifted its position in shares of Forrester Research by 7.7% during the first quarter.
+Arrowstreet Capital Limited Partnership now owns 80,503 shares of the technology company’s stock valued at $4,542,000 after purchasing an additional 5,722 shares in the last quarter.
+Vanguard Group Inc. lifted its position in shares of Forrester Research by 2.4% during the first quarter.
+Vanguard Group Inc. now owns 1,289,590 shares of the technology company’s stock valued at $72,758,000 after purchasing an additional 30,629 shares in the last quarter.
+Finally, Sei Investments Co. lifted its position in shares of Forrester Research by 224.5% during the first quarter.
+Sei Investments Co. now owns 16,929 shares of the technology company’s stock valued at $950,000 after purchasing an additional 11,712 shares in the last quarter.
+52.96% of the stock is currently owned by institutional investors.

 Forrester Research, Inc operates as an independent research and advisory services company.
 The company operates in three segments: Research, Consulting, and Events.
 The Research segment primary subscription research portfolio services include Forrester Research, SiriusDecisions Research, and Forrester Decisions, which are designed to provide business and technology leaders with a proven path to growth through customer obsession.